kapetan/grbl-stream/README.md

 # grbl-stream

 Stream based [Grbl](https://github.com/gnea/grbl) command parser and serializer.
-Transport protocol independent.
 At the moment only supports a subset of commands.
+Tested with *Grbl* version *1.1f*.

     npm install grbl-stream